epidrome/mibook/_quotes/minsky-technology.md

 ---
 title: Marvin Minsky on User Interfaces
-excerpt: 'A computer is like a violin.
+caption: 'A computer is like a violin.
 You can imagine a novice trying ﬁrst a phonograph and then a violin.
 The latter, he says, sounds terrible.'
 person: 'Marvin Minsky'
 categories:
   - quotes